aileftech/snap-admin/README.md

 }
 ```

-To show an item in a table its primary key is used by default.
-If you set a method as `@DisplayName` in your `@Entity` class, this result will be shown in addition to its primary key wherever possible.
+When displaying a reference to an item, by default we show its primary key.
+If a class has a `@DisplayName`, this method will be used in addition to the primary key whenever possible, giving the user a more readable option.

 ### @DisplayFormat
 ```